-Under a special agreement between AUM, Auburn, and the University of Alabama, a student earning a Master's degree at one institution may take up to one-half of his/her course work at another institution.
+Under a special agreement among AUM, Auburn, and the University of Alabama, a student earning a Master's degree at AUM may take up to one-half of his/her course work at Auburn or the University of Alabama.
 Courses taken under provisions of this agreement must be approved in advance by the appropriate Dean.